 One scary detail about our trip was that we got completely lost trying to reach Font’s Point.
 For some reason, we went to The Slot and drove down a cliff road (which specifically said only for 4×4 vehicles).
 The thing is you can’t go back up on that road.
 It was more than 45 degrees and all-around deep sand.
 So we ended up driving through the desert until we reached a road during the night.
 After the fact, we realized that all we had to do was to fly our drone and figure out the proper direction.
 There really was no phone reception etc. Make sure you have lots of water in the car!
 We had plenty and the only concern was that it might get too cold during the night to sleep in the car.

-Font’s Point presented to us by far the most breathtaking views we ware able to see in the park.
+Font’s Point presented to us by far the most breathtaking views we were able to see in the park.
 Surprisingly enough it did not seem to be a very visited stop or at least not when we were there.
 Even if there are some people the viewpoint is huge so you should have no issue getting a nice spot, sit and enjoy the view.
+If you can stay for the sunset there you should.
+Bring a chair and just relax.